 “unpredictability” means the implementation of security controls in order to increase their deterrent effect and their efficiency, by applying them at irregular frequencies, different locations or with varying means, in accordance with a defined framework.

 PART II—ORGANISATION

+National Organisation and appropriate authority

 5. Functions of authority in relation to aviation security.